simonsobs/so3g/docs/proj.rst

 Pointing for many detectors
 ---------------------------

-Create a FocalPlane object, with some detector positions and orientations::
+Create a :class:`FocalPlane` object, with some detector positions and orientations::

   names = ['a', 'b', 'c']